Orderability of Homology Spheres Obtained by Dehn Filling: Introduction

 The closure of $\text{EV}\circ \iota^* (PH_{\widetilde{G}}(M))$ in $H^1(\partial M; \mathbb{R})$ is called the holonomy extension locus and denoted $HL_{\widetilde{G}}(M)$. \end{customDef}

-Despite the similarity between the translation extension locus and the holonomy extension locus, there are more technical difficulties to deal with in the boundary-hyperbolic case than the boundary-elliptic case.
+Despite the similarity between the definition of translation extension locus and the holonomy extension locus, there are more technical difficulties to deal with in the peripherally hyperbolic case than the peripherally elliptic case.
+For instance, the translation extension locus of a $\mathbb{Q}$-homology solid torus is a planer graph in $\mathbb{R}^2$, while the holonomy extension locus has infinitely many sheets each of which is a planer graph.
+This major difference comes from the fact that, for peripherally elliptic $\widetilde{G}$ representations, the translation number captures sufficient information we need, while in the hyperbolic case, translation number is far less than enough and other invariants need to be taken into consideration.
 The following theorem describes the structure of a holonomy extension locus.